gopi487krishna/proposal-gsoc-2020/README.md

 ```
 **writeToFile(filename)**

 writeToFile() function basically writes the updated data to a new  file ( Data can be written back to original file but that can cause some problems ).
-There are two ways
+There are two ways to basically implement this function in fits module

+ - If the cards are implemented as a chunk of 80 bytes strings stored internally ( Kindly refer to Improvements with the Existing Code Base